Company: Chia Leah

 Mint Creek Farm

-Harry Carr Mint Creek Farm
+Company: Mint Creek Farm

 As Harry describes it, “Mint Creek Farm raises premium, grass-fed meats for the Chicago area.
 We are a family farm, grazing our livestock on Certified Organic central Illinois pasture.
 We produce grass-fed lamb, grass-fed beef, pastured pork, and pasture-raised goat.
 In addition to our pastured livestock, we raise pastured poultry, including duck, chicken, and turkey.”

-Shane Christensen dailyServing
+Fellows: Shane Christensen

-dailyServing launched in April 2014, makes a variety of healthy products — based on dried fruits and vegetables, cold-pressed juices, nuts, and other functional foods — that address the busy lives of many consumers.
+dailyServing launched in April 2014 to produce a variety of healthy products, based on dried fruits and vegetables, cold-pressed juices, nuts, and other functional foods, to address the busy lives of many consumers.

-Each product in its line is designed to address a particular type of customer or activity.
+Each product in its line was designed to address a particular type of customer or activity.
 Examples include Defend-Immunity (immunity booster), Calm-Mind (foods that soothe), Fuel Work-Out (pre-workout foods), Recover Strength (post-workout foods), and Play Smart (an afternoon snack for kids).